fei-protocol/docs/docs/protocol/Governance/Access control.md

 ## How they work
 Role creation is limited to the `GOVERNOR` role.
 Created roles are stored in the storage of `Core.sol`, and each created role is assigned an `admin` over that role.

-The `admin` of a role is then able to grant and revoke that role from individual addreses.
+The `admin` of a role is then able to grant and revoke that role from individual addresses.
 The API for creating, granting and revoking roles looks like:

 ```.sol
 core.createRole(keccak256("DUMMY_ROLE"), keccak256("GOVERN_ROLE"));